morgan-gallagher/InternshipSP24/README.md

 The script **functions.R** contains helper functions to run the above scripts.

 We also evaluated the performance of BART in a multicategorical setting in **multiclass.R**

+The profiles of the selected bacteria for the CRC and adenoma predictive models are viewable in R.